bigskysoftware/_hyperscript/www/docs.md

 </script>
 ```

 Suddenly the function becomes *asynchronous*.

 Under the covers, that `wait` command turns into a `setTimeout()` and,
 if you invoke the method from javascript (which is perfectly acceptable) you would see that the result was a `Promise`
 rather than a number!

-Now, here's the trick: that event handler that we defined earlier:
+Now, here's the trick: the event handler that we defined earlier:

 ```html
 <button _="on click put theAnswer() into my.innerHTML">